 Ease of Set-Up

 The best shelter in the world is only useful when it is pitched well and secured against the wind.
-We brought out the stopwatch the first few times we pitched each model, and also noted how important site selection is to achieving a pitch that will resist the wind.
+We brought out the stopwatch the first few times we pitched each model and noted how important site selection is to achieving a pitch that will resist the wind.
 We also noted if we could pitch the inner part of the tent (when applicable) after the outer is in place (this is an awesome feature when pitching or taking down in the rain.)
 We could with some, but not with the three dedicated pole double-wall tents.
-With practice, all of these shelters are quick and easy to pitch for two people.
-Our rating for ease of set up accounts for 5% of the total score.
+With practice, all of these shelters are quick to pitch for two people.
+Our rating for ease of setup accounts for 5% of the total score.

 A shelter that is easily pitched by one partner frees up the other to collect water, get dinner started, or build a fire.

-The Big Agnes Fly Creek 2 Platinum, our Top Pick for Ease of Set Up, earned the highest score in this metric.
-Though you have to stake out the two back corners and vestibule, this is the closest thing to a free-standing tent that we tested.
-It goes up super fast.
-The North Face O2 ultralight tent, Mountain Laurel Designs SuperMid, and ZPacks Hexamid Twin Tent also earned high marks for ease of set up.
-Tarps require the most skill and experience to set up quickly and securely; in fact, our Top Pick for Expert Users - the Hyperlite Mountain Gear Flat Square Tarp - earned the lowest score for ease of use.
-As the award name suggests, we recommend this model for experts, or we recommend that other users spend plenty of time practicing different pitches (and in inclement weather) before taking it into the backcountry.
+The Big Agnes Fly Creek HV2 Platinum, our Top Pick for Ease of Setup, earned the highest score in this metric.
+Though you have to stake out the two back corners and vestibule, this is the closest thing to a freestanding tent that we tested.
+It goes up fast.
+The North Face O2 ultralight tent, Mountain Laurel Designs SuperMid, and ZPacks Duplex also earned high marks for ease of setup.
+Tarps require the most skill to set up quickly and securely; in fact, our Top Pick for Expert Users - the Hyperlite Mountain Gear Flat Square Tarp - earned the lowest score for ease-of-use.
+As the award suggests, we recommend this model for experts, or we recommend that other users spend time practicing different pitches (and in inclement weather) before taking it into the backcountry.
 With practice though, all of these models are "easy" to set up.
-In each individual review, we detail our experience setting up these shelters, and point out whether set up by one person is a pain or not.
+In each individual review, we detail our experience setting up these shelters and point out whether setup by one person is a pain.

 Adjustable trekking poles are necessary to set up most of these products.
 Our favorites can be found in our Best Trekking Pole Review.
 Two of our favorites are the Black Diamond Alpine Carbon Cork and the Leki Corklite.